stevebachmeier/notes/IHME/Weekly retro.md

 - Released new versions of framework repos
 - Fixed issues with vivarium_inputs isort
 -

+## Jan 2
+- Finished implementing new artifact for CA + FL
+- Added integration tests for initialization
+- Started working on puma/state update implementation
+	- Running into difficult due to:
+		- needing to implement individual moves which I forgot to think about
+		- GQ addresses do not map 1:1 with puma/state
+- Presented my notetaking process at Friday's eng discussion

 # Old
 Nov 14	M: merged outreach effect, observer, post-processing; bug found/logged in vph default_configuration for LinearScaleUp;